revaultch/specalizr/README.md

 ## What problem does it solve ?

 It enables _**Acceptance**_ test automation.

-You can now provide your developers with test scenarios at the beginning of a development cycle.
+1. You can now provide your developers with test scenarios at the beginning of a development cycle.

-The developers can use the test scenarios at any time during the development cycle to verify acceptance.
+2. Developers can use the test scenarios at any time during the development cycle to verify acceptance.
 Since test scenarios are human readable, they also serve as documentation.

-At the end of the cycle the developers deliver features as test scenarios are green.
+3. At the end of the cycle the developers deliver features as test scenarios are green.

+4. Finally acceptance tests become non-regression tests for further development cycles.

 ## How

 - By providing a language that relies on visual description of elements rather than underlying implementation.